 Read Acts 2:1-36

-The disciples didn’t dare appearing in public even after the resurrection.
-Although the day of Pentecost is a day of celebration, the disciples were hiding in the same upper room in which they observed the Passover 50 days ago.
-But the situation completely changed when the Holy Spirit came upon them.
-Peter, once was the worst coward of them all, began to preach and confront the same Jews he feared so much, (Acts 2:22-24; Acts 3:12-16; Acts 4:8; Acts 4:20)
+The disciples didn’t dare to appear in public even after the resurrection.
+Although the day of Pentecost is a day of celebration, the disciples were hiding in the same upper room in which they observed the Passover 50 days before.
+But they were transformed when the Holy Spirit came upon them.
+Peter, who feared the Jews, began to preach and confront the same Jews followed by the experience on the day of Pentecost, (Acts 2:22-24; Acts 3:12-16; Acts 4:8; Acts 4:20)

-Boldness is an indispensable characteristic of any effective ministry, (Luke 13:32).
-There’s nothing much we can accomplish without it because in ministry we have to deal with many risks.
-Boldness cannot be faked but can only be achieved by baptism in the Holy Spirit.
+Boldness is an essential characteristic of any active ministry (Luke 13:32).
+There’s nothing much we can accomplish without it because, in the Christian Ministry, we have to deal with many risks.
+We cannot fake boldness.
+Holy Spirit baptism is the only way to achieve it.

 (B) The Holy Spirit Baptism Generates Anointing

-Five thousand were converted to Christianity within few days, when Peter preached with the anointing of the Holy Spirit, (Acts 2:40; Acts 4:4).
-The Bible says the converted were convicted of their own sinfulness after listening to Peter, (Acts 2:37)
+Peter preached under the anointing of the Holy Spirit, and five thousand people converted to Christianity within a few days (Acts 2:40; Acts 4:4).
+The Bible says the Holy Spirit convicted them of their sinfulness after they listened to Peter, (Acts 2:37-40)

-In Greek the term “Pentecost” means fifty.
+In Greek, the term “Pentecost” means fifty.
 It’s the fiftieth day after the Passover celebration.
 It is also the period the Jewish farmers harvest their crops.
-God in pouring out the Holy Spirit on the same day, implied preparing his disciples to harvest a spiritual crop, (Luke 10:2).
+In pouring out the Holy Spirit on the same day, God implied preparing his disciples to harvest a spiritual crop (Luke 10:2).

 We cannot harvest God’s spiritual crop without the anointing of the Holy Spirit, because words without the power of God cannot convict the sinner, (1 Corinthians 2:4).
-Eloquence or charisma must not be misunderstood as anointing.
-Such manly qualities cannot open the spiritual eyes of sinful people.
-This is why an eloquent preacher can preach three thousand sermons but not win a single soul.
-The anointing of the Holy Spirit is the only weapon that could penetrate the hearts and souls of the lost.
+Manly attributes such as eloquence and charisma cannot open the spiritual eyes of sinful people.
+The anointing of the Holy Spirit is the only weapon capable of penetrating the hearts and souls of the lost.

 (C) The Holy Spirit Baptism brings Divine Power

-The healing of the lame beggar is the first account of miraculous healing recorded in the book of Acts.
-As Jews the disciples prayed in the temple 3 times a day.
-Early in the morning, at the ninth hour of the day (probably 3:00 p.m) and once again at the Sunset.
-The beggar had been in that spot for 40 years and the disciples had not paid him any attention before.
+The healing of the lame beggar is the first miraculous healing recorded in the book of Acts (Acts 3:1-6).
+As Jews, the disciples prayed in the temple three times a day.
+Early in the morning, at the ninth hour of the day (approximately 3 p.m) and once again at the Sunset.
+The beggar had been in that spot for 40 years, and the disciples had not paid him any attention before.

-This time instead of walking away they looked at the beggar and said, “Look at us!”
-When they had the man’s attention Peter said “Silver or gold I do not have, but what I have I give you”.
-In the name of Jesus Christ of Nazareth, walk” The Bible says, instantly the man’s feet and ankles became strong when they took him by the right hand and helped him up.
+This time instead of walking away, they looked straight at the beggar and said, “Look at us!”
+When they had the man’s attention, Peter said, “Silver or gold I do not have, but what I have I give you.”
+In the name of Jesus Christ of Nazareth, walk,” The Bible says, instantly the man’s feet and ankles became strong when they took him by the right hand and helped him up.
 He jumped to his feet and began to walk.

-Peter stated that he had no silver or gold, but would give the crippled beggar something much more valuable.
+Peter stated that he had no silver or gold, but would give the disabled beggar something much more valuable.
 Churches that possess a fair degree of material property should ponder these words of Peter.
-Many churches today can no longer say “Silver and gold I do not have,” nor do they seem capable of saying, “In the name of Jesus Christ of Nazareth, walk.”
+Many churches today can no longer say, “Silver and gold I do not have!” nor do they seem capable of saying, “In the name of Jesus Christ of Nazareth, walk!”

-3. The Holy Spirit is Our Helper from Above
+3. The Holy Spirit Baptism is the channel for Help from Above

-Now that you are aware of the importance of the baptism by the Holy Spirit and its spiritual rewards, your question should be how can you have this wonderful experience.
+Now that you are aware of the importance of the Holy Spirit baptism and its spiritual rewards, your question should be, how can you have this gift.

-First, remember that you are a candidate like any other believer because baptism by the Holy Spirit is a gift from God.
-It’s called a gift because no one can expect to be baptized by the Holy Spirit depending on his merit.
+All believers are candidates because baptism by the Holy Spirit is a gift from God.
+It’s called a gift because no one can expect to be baptized by the Holy Spirit, depending on his merit.
 It’s another gracious act of God.
-If the outpouring of the Spirit depended on such conditions even the most committed and genuine Christians shall not qualify.
+If the outpouring of the Holy Spirit depended on such conditions, even the most committed and genuine Christians should not qualify.

-When Peter in the day of Pentecost quoted the Spirit baptism from the book of Joel for the first time, used this same theme and stated that the promised gift is for you (Jews) and your children (their generation), and for all who are far away, (Acts 2:39).
-The most appropriate interpretation for “all those who are far away” would be “gentiles” or us, (Ephesians 2:13-17).
+When Peter in the day of Pentecost in Acts 2:39 quoted the Spirit baptism from the book of Joel for the first time, used this same theme and stated that the promised gift is for you (Jews) and your children (their generation), and for all who are far away (Gentiles).
+Paul’s words in Ephesians 2:13-17 affirms the most appropriate interpretation for “all those who are far away” would be “gentiles” or us.

-In being a candidate you must possess an appropriate attitude.
+In being a candidate, you must possess an appropriate attitude.
 You should be willing to submit to God’s authority and be sensitive to the Spirit’s leading.
 You cannot force the work of Spirit on yourself by speaking in a fake tongue.
-(Tongues is the initial physical evidence of baptism by the Holy Spirit.)
+“Tongues” is the initial physical evidence of baptism by the Holy Spirit.
 You must work together with the Holy Spirit – The disciples’ experience on the day of Pentecost is of utmost importance here.
-Each and every one of them spoke in unknown tongues as the Spirit gave them the ability, (Acts 2:4).
+Every one of them spoke in unknown tongues as the Spirit gave them the ability (Acts 2:4).

-In the lesson where Jesus taught God is more than willing to baptize us by the Holy Spirit (Luke 11:13), also stressed the need for perseverance (Luke 11:9-10).
-In the Septuagint these verbs actually are rendered in the present continuous tense, (i.e. keep asking, keep seeking and keep knocking).
-This must not be confused with hopeless petitions though.
-This is the actual foundation of the fourth beatitude, (Matthew 5:6).
-Do not forget even the disciples were praying before the day of Pentecost came, (Acts 1:14).
+In the parable, Jesus used to teach God is more than willing to baptize us by the Holy Spirit (Luke 11:13); he stressed the need for perseverance (Luke 11:9-10).
+The Septuagint renders these verbs in the present continuous tense (i.e., keep asking, keep seeking, and keep knocking).
+This action must not be confused with hopeless petitions, though.
+It is the actual foundation of the fourth beatitude (Matthew 5:6).
+Even the disciples were praying when the day of Pentecost came (Acts 1:14).

-Your prayers and petitions must be combined with praise and worship.
+You must combine your prayers and petitions with praise and worship.
 Bible says that the disciples continued to remain in the temple and praised God (Luke 24:53).
 Later it was of great assistance to the prayer offered in the upper room.
-Praising God in your own tongue provides a smooth transition to heavenly tongues.
-Besides when the disciples spoke in tongues, they actually magnified God and his works in a language not known to them, (Acts 2:11; Acts 10:46).
-It’s even more interesting that the day of Pentecost is officially an occasion where people thanked God for his goodness and provision.
+Praising God in your tongue provides a smooth transition to heavenly tongues.
+Besides, when the disciples spoke in tongues, they magnified God and his works in a language not known to them, (Acts 2:11; Acts 10:46).
+It’s even more impressive because the day of Pentecost is officially an occasion where people thanked God for his goodness and provision.

 (D) Acknowledge that God is sovereign

-Finally God definitely answers prayers.
-But his timing may not be parallel with your own, because of very special reasons known only to him.
-Lets not forget however that unexpected outpourings of Holy Spirit are evident in the book of Acts as well as church history.
+Finally, God answers prayers.
+But his timing may not be parallel with your own, because of extraordinary reasons known only to him.
+Let’s not forget; however, unexpected outpourings of the Holy Spirit are evident in the book of Acts and through early church history.

-Quoting from my personal experience, I once belonged to a group of youngsters that waited to experience the Spirit baptism for a great length of time.
-Then one day all of us were suddenly baptized by the Holy Spirit and my sister was the first to receive the experience.
-After a while I was also baptized in the Holy Spirit unexpectedly, while spending time in my bed room praying and worshiping.
+Quoting from my personal experience, I once belonged to a group of youngsters that waited to experience the Spirit baptism for a considerable length of time.
+Then one day, all of us received the Holy Spirit Baptism, and my sister was the first to receive the experience.
+After a while, I also received the Holy Spirit baptism while I was remaining in my bedroom in an attitude of prayer and worship.